opf/openproject/docs/user-guide/time-and-costs/time-tracking/toggl-integration/README.md

-## Tracking time from OpenProject to Toggl Track
+## Track time from OpenProject to Toggl Track

 If this add-in is installed and the **Integration URL** is configured, a **Start/Stop Timer button** is displayed on the work package details view, which can be used to record times from OpenProject into Toggl: